ClaudiuPapasteri/cpapasteri.github.io/content/post/2023-03-15-automated-systematic-literature-search-with-r-litsearchr-easypubmed/index.en.markdown

 Simply put we can *cast a wide net* using a *naïve* search, retrieve relevant information from data bases (e.g., titles, keywords, abstracts) and analyse this interlinked text data to derive a systematic search strategy.
 I view it as way to bootstrap knowledge.

 ![](featured.png)
-<div style="text-align:center"><i>Representation of the litsearchr workflow (Grames et al., 2019) adapted by me for automated data base quarying*</i></div>
+<div style="text-align:center"><i>Representation of the litsearchr workflow (Grames et al., 2019) adapted by me for automated data base querying</i></div>

-We will use:
+We will use the following packages:

--  [`easyPubMed`](https://www.data-pulse.com/dev_site/easypubmed/) package that simplifies the use of the PubMed API to query and extract article data.
+-  [`easyPubMed`](https://www.data-pulse.com/dev_site/easypubmed/) that simplifies the use of the PubMed API to query and extract article data.
 -  [`litsearchr`](https://elizagrames.github.io/litsearchr) for automated approach to identifying search terms for systematic reviews using keyword co-occurrence networks.
 -  [`stopwords`](https://cran.r-project.org/web/packages/stopwords/readme/README.html) for the Stopwords ISO Dataset which is the most comprehensive collection of stopwords for multiple languages.
 -  [`igraph`](https://igraph.org/r/) for network analyses (this package is already a dependence of `litsearchr` but there are still many useful functions that are not wrapped by `litsearchr` functions).